-Molly hails from Rochester, NY, and has taken quite a few turns on her way to graduate school at the University of Michigan.
+Molly hails from Rochester, NY, and has taken quite a few turns on her way to Philadelphia.
 A graduate of the University of Pittsburgh (BS Computer Science, BA History), she's spent several years in diverse regions of Japan - the rural suburbs of Fukuoka, a slum in Yokohama (with a commute to one of the wealthiest areas of the Tokyo region daily), and one of the most decidedly uncool wards of Tokyo.
 She has loved almost every minute of it.
 Molly taught English at a Japanese high school on the JET Programme for a year, attended the advanced Japanese language program at the Inter-University Center in Yokohama, and did field research in the basement of Nihon University in Tokyo.

 International travel aside, Molly earned a PhD in Japanese literature (Department of Asian Languages and Cultures) in 2012 and an MSI in Library & Information Science from the School of Information in 2011, both at the University of Michigan.
 Her plan from the beginning has been subject specialist librarianship, building up language and research knowledge along with the many, many areas of expertise involved in academic librarianship itself.